MenacingManatee/AirBnB_clone/README.md

-# AirnB Clone - The Console
+# AirBnB Clone - The Console

 ## About / synopsis
 This repo contains the console for an AirBnb clone.
 The purpose of the console is manage object instances by interacting with a storage system.
 The console allows a user the power to not only create new Users, Cities, States, Amenities, Places, and Reviews, but also to list, destroy, and update them with various commands.
 For a full list of usable console commands use the `help` command.